Key Takeaways

 Each framework has different requirements, but most emphasize similar control areas: identity management, access control, logging, monitoring, data protection, and change management.

-Core components of IT compliance
+Core Components of IT Compliance

 While frameworks vary, enterprise IT compliance programs typically focus on several foundational areas.